ameliajimenez/ameliajimenez.github.io/_pages/about.md

 <br />
 Hi, I am **Amelia**.
 Welcome to my webpage!

-I am an engineer and data scientist working on deep learning applied to medical imaging.
+I am a researcher working on deep learning applied to medical imaging.

 This website contains some personal and professional information about me.
 <br />